Brit Shalom (political organization)

 Brit Shalom (ברית שלום, lit. "covenant of peace"; تحالف السلام, Tahalof Essalam; also Jewish–Palestinian Peace Alliance) was a group of Jewish Zionist intellectuals in Mandatory Palestine, founded in 1925.

 History

-Brit Shalom sought peaceful coexistence between Arabs and Jews, to be achieved by renunciation of the Zionist aim of creating a Jewish state.
-The alternative vision of Zionism was to create a centre for Jewish cultural life in Palestine, echoing the earlier ideas of Ahad Ha'am.
+Brit Shalom sought peaceful coexistence between Arabs and Jews in Israel.
+Its goal was the creation of a centre for Jewish cultural life in Israel, echoing the earlier ideas of Ahad Ha'am.
 At the time, Brit Shalom supported the establishment of a bi-national state where Jews and Arabs would have equal rights.
+They started a monthly magazine, Sheifoteinu and organized Arabic courses for Jews living in mandatory Palestine.

+Their main goal was to pursue cooperation amongst Jewish and Arabs and they believed that a Jewish majority was not as crucial for the creation of a Jewish state as the dialogue between the Yishuv and the Arab authorities.